Airbus examining restructuring including job cuts - sources

-PARIS/TOULOUSE (Reuters) - Airbus (AIR.PA) is drawing up plans for a restructuring involving the possibility of “deep” job cuts as it braces for a prolonged coronavirus crisis after furloughing thousands of workers, industry sources said.
+PARIS/TOULOUSE, France (Reuters) - Airbus (AIR.PA) is exploring restructuring plans involving the possibility of “deep” job cuts as it braces for a prolonged coronavirus crisis after furloughing thousands of workers, industry sources said, though no decision is imminent.

-The European planemaker could brief unions on its proposals around the end of the month, though no decision on the plan has yet been taken.
+Europe’s largest aerospace group has not ruled out layoffs, while signalling that no decisions will be made before the summer.

-Until now, the company has signalled no major decisions will be made before the summer, when its rolling three-year planning process begins.
-But the airline crisis has gathered speed in recent weeks with carriers and suppliers pleading for help.
+But a global airline crisis has gathered speed in recent weeks, with carriers and suppliers pleading for help.

 Chief Executive Guillaume Faury is expected to update managers on Thursday after warning staff last month that the firm’s survival was at stake due to a slump in demand.

-Under French law, Toulouse-based Airbus cannot disclose restructuring plans internally before consulting trade unions through a formal exercise provisionally expected around end-May.
+Under French law, Toulouse-based Airbus cannot disclose restructuring plans internally before consulting trade unions through a formal exercise not expected before the end of May.

 But people close to the company said senior staff would be attempting to read between the lines of Faury’s weekly internal briefing to gauge his job plans.